 The Department of Corrections (DOC) recognizes the need for employees to represent the Department at recognition ceremonies, memorial services, and other public events.
 The DOC Honor Guard was established in 1988 at the Washington State Penitentiary.
-Today there are six prison facilities that maintain an active Honor Guard.
+Today there are seven prison facilities that maintain an active Honor Guard.

 Honor Guard Deployments